sagnikrg/sagnikrg.github.io/brahmos/index.md

 **Copying Files (To and Fro):**

 Copying files (codes/job scripts) to and (output/error files) from the NSM to local machine can be and is usually done using the **scp** command.
-The format for the same is,
+The format for the same is (while using locally),

 > scp <address directory from/flienames> <address directory to>

+However while doing the same with NSM, one ought to us it with the ip address.
+The format is,

+> scp <your_account@ip_addresss:address directory from/flienames> <address directory to>

+**Notes**

+1. To copy to the present directory just use /.

 **Running Codes, Submitting Jobs:**

 **A Sample Script File (And its basics):**

 **Monitoring Jobs:**
->> squeue
+> squeue

->> sacct -j jobid --format=User,JobID,Jobname,partition,state,time,start,end,elapsed,MaxRss,MaxVMSize,nnodes,ncpus,nodelist
+> sacct -j jobid --format=User,JobID,Jobname,partition,state,time,start,end,elapsed,MaxRss,MaxVMSize,nnodes,ncpus,nodelist

 **Parallelising A Code:**